 After a year of working remotely we’re all tired of endless video meetings.

-While working from home we spend endless hours in front of the computer and mobile screens.
-It feels like life has turned into an endless stream of video meetings.
+While working from home we spend hours in front of the computer and mobile screens.
+It feels like life has turned into a stream of video meetings.

 How do we avoid boredom and fatigue while working from the comfort of our home?